raaba241/Ecommerce-FullStack-Store/README.md

 - [Questions](#questions)

  ## Installation
-No need to install as website is deployed to netlify
+No need to install as website is meant to be deployed to heroku, incase website is not deployed, type : `npm install` then `npm run develop` to run both the front and back end concurrently.

 ## Usage
-The app is deployed on:
+The app is deployed on: heroku but not yet

 ## License
 This project is licensed under the MIT License.